Web-Affan-Farooq/Manzarri/guides/deployment-steps.md

 ## Deployement steps for project Manzarri :
-First check all the routes,
+- check all the routes.
+- Read all files and folders , make all the code readable .
-Create Docs
+- Create docs
-then lint ,format and test,
-then build,
+- lint code
+- format code
+- test the code with playwrigth,
+- build the app
-resolve all errors,
+- resolve all errors,
+- perform security test to resolve common security conflicts
+- use ngrok for testing website on phones
-resolve common security conflicts resolve common performance issues and apply optimization techniques First make sure to configure the eiviroment variables before creating deployment.
+- resolve common performance issues and apply optimization techniques in components
+- First make sure to configure the enviroment variables before creating deployment.